-The Enders Dam Project will provide for the installation of drains to correct excessive seepage in Enders Dam, located on Frenchman Creek near Imperial.
-The project will be principally funded by the Bureau of Reclamation and geotechnical analysis must be completed before design work proceeds.
-Project construction may begin in 2001.
+The Enders Dam Project was planned to provide for the installation of drains to correct excessive seepage in Enders Dam, located on Frenchman Creek near Imperial.
+The project, principally funded by the Bureau of Reclamation, has been delayed due to lengthy geotechnical analysis and continued monitoring.